kazeevn/NSCC-VASP-computer/README.md

 qsub -v "ATOMATE_JOB_NAME=MP GGA static, RUN_NAME=<run-name>" export_via_pbs.sh
 ```
 This wil lcreate `<run-name>.csv.gz`.
 The export script can't be run at the login node, as it requires RAM for the convex hull.

+## Stop MongoDB
+Leaving it running on the login node is inconsiderate